SanderMertens/ecs_nbody/README.md

 sudo apt-get install sdl2
 ```

-To install and run the demo, do:
+To run the demo, do:

 ```
-bake clone SanderMertens/ecs_nbody
-bake run ecs_nbody
+bake run SanderMertens/ecs_nbody
 ```

 ## Overview